linkeddata/dokieli/README.md

 # Linked Research

 **Objective**: to enable researchers (in Web Science for example), to share and reuse research knowledge by employing the native Web stack.
-This was practically a solved problem 25 years ago, but here we are.

 Linked Research is set out to socially and technically enable researchers to take full control, ownership, and responsibility of their own knowledge, and